romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

   // table in your database to store migrated versions migrationsTable?: string;

+  // set to true to have all columns named in camelCase in the app, but in snake_case in the db
+  // by default, camelCase is expected in both app and db snakeCase?: boolean;

   // function to import typescript migration file import?(path: string): void;